angela-d/gitenc/README.md

 You cannot bank on the fact the Git host with your private repos will never be hacked.

+**Why submit confidential files to a Git repo at all?**

+Your use case may vary - my personal reason behind building something like Gitenc is because I use private repos as remote backups, so I definitely would *like* to have copies of the config and databases, when at all possible.
+Before, I was placing immense trust in the Git host; now, I don't have to.
+If their database gets taken that has all of my repos, the most sensitive data remains secure.

+If you use Git repos for other purposes and load up your .gitignore with all of your sensitive files, you'll have absolutely no use for Gitenc.

 ### How secure is this?
 Gitenc doesn't do any encryption of it's own, it piggybacks on the existing GPG mechanism.